dadi/web/README.md

 ### Run

-	node index.js
+Rosecomb expects the Serama API to be running locally on port 3001.
+Start the Serama server before running Rosecomb.

-Rosecomb is currently hardcoded to run on port 8081, and expects the Serama API to be running locally on port 8888.
-These two settings need to be moved into a configuration block.
+	npm start

 ### How it works